-There are two ways you can establish that, and it will only take a few minutes to get it done:
+There are two ways you can know if they checked your email, and it will only take a few minutes to get it done:

 If you are an employer or are running a business, you might require more than just knowing whether your email was opened or not.
 Apart from email opens, you might be interested in certain insights or metrics that might shape your strategy or next decision making.

 In such a case, learning how do you know if someone read your email or not might need a third party software – an email tracking application.
 Good news is, these applications offer more features than the native free-to-use email clients.
 The bad news is, unlike with Outlook read receipt, which is free to use, these are paid services attracting monthly or yearly subscriptions.
 However, some offer free basics but with limited features.

 There are many powerful email tracking tools and applications in the digital world these days.
 Here are some of them to get you started:

 - Saleshandy – Free forever email tracking tool